 Easy, Holly.
 Close to the vest.

-“Took you less than a second to do what?”
+“Took you less than a second to do what, exactly?”
 Wodec asked, a little too innocently.

 “Forget it.”
 Holly met his gaze.
 “There’s a faster way.
 I know it.”

 “Indeed there is,” Wodec replied.
-“The Eye of Scylish is capable of twisting space and time—it can send its owner into any conceivable pocket of existence.”
+“The Eye of Scylish can twist space and time—it can send its owner into any conceivable pocket of existence.”

 “Where is it?”
 Holly tried to keep the excitement out of her voice.
 She only partially succeeded.
 “What is it?”

-“A magical broach, with an enchanted emerald mounted in its center.
+“A magic broach, with an enchanted emerald mounted in its center.
 Alantil Fairwind had it last, but no one has seen him for o’er a decade.
-He is rumored to frequent the Southern Reach—the stretch of territory beyond the Ankaran Mountain Range.”
+He is rumored to frequent the Southern Reach—the stretch of desert beyond the Ankaran Mountain Range.”

-“The Southern Reach…” Holly murmured, her annoyance fading in light of a clear objective.
+“The Southern Reach…” Holly murmured, her annoyance fading as her attention was directed onto a new objective.
 “How do I get there?”

-“The route is rife with brigands, milord—tens of thousands of them.
+“The route is rife with rogues and brigands—tens of thousands of them.
 They have banded together under Flaysac Chinsay, a consummate killer and strategic genius.
-Our forces trump his in strength and number, but we cannot engage them upon the mountains.
+Our forces trump his in strength and number, but we cannot engage him upon the mountains.
 His men know every nook and cranny of those treacherous peaks—their sides would run red with our soldiers’ blood.”

 Krul’Dar sidled closer.
-“You have openly declared that you will leave Flaysac alone, milord.”
+“You have openly declared that you would leave Flaysac be, milord.”

-“Perhaps it is time to change that,” Holly replied.
+“Perhaps it is time to change things up,” Holly replied.

 “Krul’Dar.”
 Holly locked eyes with the Chief Chronicler.
 “Who is in charge of war-time matters?”

-“Volcasian Firehand, the Captain of the Guard.
-He directs all activities concerning our kingdom’s security.”
+“Volcasian Firehand, the Captain of the Guard.”
 Krul’Dar set his jaw.
 By the looks of it, he understood the implication behind her question.

 “Shall I summon him, my liege?” the High Mage asked.

-Wodec headed for an expansive yurt to his left.
-A ring of corded hide connected its walls to a sloped roof.
-A rough walkway—it was lined by piked heads and polished halberds—led up to its entrance.
+Wodec thumped his fist against his heart, then headed for an expansive yurt to his left.
+A rough walkway—it was lined with piked heads and polished halberds—led up to its entrance.

 As Holly waited for the Captain of the Guard, paranoia raced through her mind.
 Wodec knew she wasn’t Kor’Thank, but for some reason, he’d decided to keep it to himself.
-She hadn’t arrived at that conclusion because of his smug smile, or the way he’d danced around her questions.
+She hadn’t concluded that because of his smug smile, or the way he’d danced around her questions.

-It was because right before he’d headed for the tent, he’d thrown her a wink.
+It was because right before he’d headed for the yurt, he’d thrown her a wink.